Spring Garden Revival

 Watertown Municipal Ordinances for Garden Installation Equipment Operation & Commercial Service Standards

-Garden installation in Watertown is governed by municipal ordinances to ensure safety, environmental protection, and community standards.
-Equipment operation is typically permitted from 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday restrictions common.
-Commercial operators must hold a valid business license and, if applying pesticides, a MA MDAR Category 36 certification (https://www.mass.gov/orgs/massachusetts-department-of-agricultural-resources).
-Insurance requirements include a minimum $1 million general liability and $2 million aggregate.
-Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment.
-All waste must be properly disposed of—street dumping is strictly prohibited.
+All garden installation and maintenance activities in Watertown must comply with municipal ordinances regarding equipment operation and commercial service standards.
+Typical operating hours are 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday restrictions common.
+Contractors must hold a valid business license and, if applying pesticides, a Massachusetts Department of Agricultural Resources (MDAR) Category 36 applicator license.
+Insurance requirements include a minimum of $1 million general liability and $2 million aggregate coverage.
+Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment (PPE).
+Environmental compliance includes proper disposal of materials and strict prohibition of street dumping.
+For regulatory guidance, contact: